Online Degrees Blog Social difficulties in autism

 word autism drawn in puzzles

-This blog delves into the definition of ASD, autism, and social interaction, exploring the varied social challenges faced by individuals with autism.
+This blog delves into the definition of autism and social interaction, exploring the varied social challenges faced by individuals with autism.
 It aims to answer important questions, including "What does autism feel like socially?" and "Does autism cause social issues?" while providing insights into the experience of social interactions for individuals with autism.

 • The consequences of social interaction difficulties